PavanKumarMadduri/Jenkins-ELK_Stack/README.md

 Docker, docker-compose

-Please open necessary ports to allow communication between different components of container (Jenkins: 8080, 50000 & Kibana: 5601 & Logstash: 5044 & ElastiSearch: 9200, 9300)
+Please open the necessary ports to allow communication between the different components of containers (Jenkins: 8080, 50000 & Kibana: 5601 & Logstash: 5044 & ElastiSearch: 9200, 9300)

 ## Steps

 Clone repo https://github.com/PavanKumarMadduri/Jenkins-ELK_Stack.git

-Make sure the cloned folder has enough permissions to access the files required to install containers
+Make sure the cloned folder has enough permission to access the files required to install containers

-Use the command "docker-compose up -d" to create 4 container (Jenkins, Logstash, ElasticSearch, Kibana)
+Use the command "docker-compose up -d" to create 4 containers (Jenkins, Logstash, ElasticSearch, Kibana)

 ### Jenkins

-Login into Jenkins container using the command "docker exec -it jenkins bash"
+Login to Jenkins container using the command "docker exec -it jenkins bash"

 Start the filebeat service using "service filebeat status"